Goa Legislative Assembly

 Sir,

-*WILL the Minister for Art & Culture be pleased to state:
+*Will the Minister for Finance be pleased to state:

 Answer: